readyready15728/scrapers/README.md

 # myabandonware-ratings
 ## A scraper to extract ratings information from the site My Abandonware

+Before you do anything else, ensure that the dependencies unicodecsv and PyQuery have been installed.

-In the case of a single use, consider the example `python ratings.py http://www.myabandonware.com/browse/genre/simulation-7/ > simulation.csv`.
+Then, in the case of a single use, consider the example `python ratings.py http://www.myabandonware.com/browse/genre/simulation-7/ > simulation.csv`.
 This example illustrates two things.
 The first is that the sole argument to the scraper is any page on My Abandonware that indexes multiple games.
 In this